StAnnsHospital/web/README.md

-# St. Ann's Hospital - Vue.js SPA
+# St. Ann's Multi-Specialty Hospital - Vue.js SPA

-This is a modern Vue.js Single Page Application (SPA) version of the St. Ann's Hospital website, built with Vue 3, Vite, and TypeScript.
+This is a modern Vue.js Single Page Application (SPA) version of the St. Ann's Multi-Specialty Hospital website, built with Vue 3, Vite, and TypeScript.

 ## Features